 You do not have to request any courses for the fall term.

 - HLTH 101 tutorials start the second week of classes.

 - The CHEM 120L lab starts during the second week of classes and takes place every other week.

 - You must attend the labs on each of the dates listed on your class schedule.

 In September, you'll log into Quest to request all of your winter term courses.
-You are responsible for enrolling in both your three required courses and your two winter-term elective courses.
+You are responsible for enrolling in both your four required courses and your one winter-term elective course.

 Review the information and suggestions for choosing an elective course.